 The salary the company pays you can be any amount.
 No amount is unreasonable.
 The general rule is to pay yourself a salary when the company’s income is greater than the Small Business Deduction limit of $500,000.
-The corporate income tax rate of 13.5% for income below this limit and increases to approximately 30% on income above this limit.
+The corporate income tax rate ranges between 13% and 15% for income below this limit and increases to approximately 30% on income above this limit.
 In Nova Scotia, a company earning more than $500,000 after expenses would generally pay you a salary to reduce the company’s income down to the $500,000 mark.

 When should I pay myself dividends?

 Dividends are generally paid out of income under the $500,000 income mark if more personal cash is needed.
 This general rule produces lower income taxes.